kushjaggi/Wav2lip_SuperResolution/README.md

 ## README

-This repository contains a Wav2Lip model with GAN for improved lip syncing and employing ERSGAN for High Resoultion video of LipSyncs.
+This repository contains a Wav2Lip model with GAN for improved lip syncing and employing ESRGAN for High Resoultion video of LipSyncs.

 To use the model in Google Colab, simply click on the following link: